 Bombyk’s store is a natural pet store with food, treats, shampoos, and a homeopathic line.
 “There are people giving their dogs two insulin shots a day for diabetes, digestive issues, skin issues, joint issues, you name it, the dogs have it and cancer is an epidemic with dogs,” said Bombyk.

 Ever heard the saying, you are what you eat?
 Well, Bombyk believes this applies to our animals too.
 “Be proactive and try to be as healthy with your dog on the front end as you can, so you don’t encounter all those expensive problems on the other end,” said Bombyk.

 “Veterinary medicine is evolving and fast, very fast, just like technology in general.
-So there’s lots available to look at and see if its something that could fit your bill,” said Dr. Reeves.
-“We need to consider all options, holistic options with traditional medicine, and all those things together can help for overall wellness in health and well being,” said Dr. Cauthen.
+So there are lots available to look at and see if its something that could fit your bill,” said Dr. Reeves.
+“We need to consider all options, holistic options with traditional medicine, and all those things together can help for overall wellness in health and well-being,” said Dr. Cauthen.

 Whether it’s chemotherapy, acupuncture, chiropractic, or going natural… it’s something Harpole truly believes all dogs would wag their tail in agreement for.
 “I think that it’s worth it, I think that they probably think it’s worth it because they get to curl up with you one more night and know that you’re there and that they’re happy,” said Harpole.